Integrating Sigrid CI with GitHub Actions

 Step 2: Configure GitHub Actions

 Depending on your organization’s GitHub permissions, you might need to allow GitHub Actions to post comments on your pull requests.
 Sigrid CI will use these comments to give you feedback directly in your pull request, so that you can read the feedback without the need for further clicks.
-This setting is located in your GitHub settings, under “Actions / General”.
+This setting is located in your GitHub repository settings, under “Actions / General”.

 Step 3: Create a GitHub Actions workflow for Sigrid CI